stencila/stencila/README.md

 ### Develop

 Want to help out with development?
 Great, there's a lot to do!
-Please see the roadmaps and issues for each of the repos:
+To get started, [get in touch](https://gitter.im/stencila/stencila) or checkout the [platform-wide, cross-repository kanban board](https://github.com/orgs/stencila/projects/1).

                | Build status | Test coverage | Issues
 -------------- |:------------:|:-------------:|:------: